GyuCheol/macro_for_maple/README.md

 # Orange mushroom game
 ### `not for playing game, learning skills!`

+## Features
+- Detecting buff icons.
+- Detecting mob images.
+- Detecting such thing as medal or name

 ## todo
 - To detect floors
 - To detect ladders